 Vice President, Creative BC

 After working for several years in a Vancouver chartered accounting firm, Robert first joined Creative BC when it was BC Film + Media.
 Now Creative BC’s Vice President, Robert markets British Columbia internationally as a destination of choice for projects and companies seeking a world class creative industries centre in which to do business.
 In his role, he leads the administration of Creative BC’s tax credit and granting programs, balancing attraction of international business with support for BC’s domestic content creators.
 Robert has become the expert on motion picture tax credits, originally helping to launch the BC film and television tax credit program in 1998.
 He went on to play an integral role in the evolution of British Columbia’s motion picture industry tax policy.

-Robert has been nominated and won several awards for both writing and directing, including two Hugo nominations and a Canadian Writer’s Guild award for best dramatic screenplay.
-In 2009, he was presented with a LEO award for Outstanding Achievement for contribution to the British Columbia television industry.
+Robert has been nominated and won several awards for both writing and directing, including two Hugo nominations and a Writers Guild of Canada (WGC) award for best dramatic screenplay.
+In 2009, he was presented with

 Writer/Co-Executive Producer, The Order